zerzru/UsefulDB/README.md

 <a name="main?about"></a>
 ## About main

-This is the main job of the framework.
+This is the main job of the utility.
 Now, with the wrong treatment, you can break something.
-Although the framework has a protection system for incorrect data entry, this does not guarantee the protection of your developments.
+Although the utility has a protection system for incorrect data entry, this does not guarantee the protection of your developments.

 <a name="main?examples"></a>
 ## Exmaples